96boards/website/openhours/README.md

 ### This week – [ADD TO CALENDAR](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=cWxyNWlsZzFibDVwZzNrZjJ0b2s5aWtjdm9fMjAxNzExMzBUMTcwMDAwWiBhMXFxdjZqaHIxYTBhdDJzbGxuazVpNzRpNEBn&tmsrc=a1qqv6jhr1a0at2sllnk5i74i4%40group.calendar.google.com)

-**OpenHours US Thanksgiving** - 96Boards OpenHours will be taking the week of Thanksgiving (Nov 23rd) off from our regular broadcasting time.
-Please be sure to join us the following week for yet another exciting episode!
-For episode 80, we will be meeting with uCRobotics talk 96Boards, see some demos and get some announcements!
-We look forward to see you then, dont miss OpenHours episode 80 on November 30th.
+**OpenHours Episode #80** - This week on 96Boards OpenHours, we will be meeting with Haitao Zhang from uCRobotics to talk about the Bubblegum96 and their work with 96Boards.
+By the end of the show we hope to see a small demo and of course we will be able to take any questions brought up from the audience.
+All are welcome, if you are joining with general 96Boards/Linaro questions, our team of 96Boards engineers and support are online to help!
+We look forward to see you there at the end of the countdown.

 Don’t forget to join us in our new [OpenHours IRC channel](https://webchat.freenode.net/): **#OpenHours & #96boards**